 - 1. Determination of patient transportation requirements and availability of ambulances and other transportation. - 2.
-Reporting of resource requirements and progress to Command. - Identification of ambulance staging and loading areas and helicopter landing zones. - Communication with 9-1-1 dispatcher to obtain medical facility status. - 5.
-Coordination of patient transportation and allocation with Treatment Sector. - 6.
-Transportation of patients from the Treatment Area to ambulance and helicopter loading areas. - 7.
-Coordination with other sectors.
+Reporting of resource requirements and progress to Command. - 3.
+Communication with 9-1-1 dispatcher to medical facility status. - 4.
+Coordination of patient transportation and allocation with Treatment Sector. - 5.
+Transportation of patients from the Treatment Area to ambulance and helicopter loading areas.

-The Transportation Sector Officer receives hospital status information from the Tillamook County General Hospital on Med 5.
+The Transportation Sector Officer receives hospital status information from the Tillamook County General Hospital.
 This indicates the capacity of each hospital to receive patients, by triage categories.